 Highlighting specific positive environmental attributes while omitting significant negative ones.
 A clothing brand that promotes organic cotton while saying nothing about labor conditions in its supply chain.
 An airline promoting carbon offsets while expanding its fleet.
 Audiences and regulators increasingly recognize selective disclosure — and the reputational damage when documented is disproportionate to the original claim.

-Claims that a product is 'greener than the competition' or 'the most sustainable option' require substantiation that most brands have not assembled before making them.
+Claims that a product is "greener than the competition" or "the most sustainable option" require substantiation that most brands have not assembled before making them.
 Comparative claims invite direct scrutiny — and if the comparison cannot be documented, the claim is both a regulatory risk and a journalistic target.

 Net zero pledges and carbon neutrality commitments are valuable when accompanied by specific near-term milestones, interim progress reporting, and credible plans.
 When they function primarily as marketing claims disconnected from current operational reality, they create exactly the expectation-reality gap that greenwashing investigations target.
+Delta's carbon-neutral claim — and the resulting litigation — is the reference case.

 Green packaging, images of natural landscapes, and visual cues create environmental associations independent of any text claims.
 Regulators and courts have found that visual communications creating misleading environmental impressions constitutes greenwashing even when accompanying text is technically accurate.
+The EU Green Claims Directive treats visual cues as substantiable claims.

 How to Build Greenwashing-Resistant Communications